 Penalty interest is only calculated on amounts not yet paid by the entity.
-If an entity has paid a proportion of the amount to the supplier, simple interest is not accrued on the amount already paid.
-Interest may not be payable in circumstances where:
+If an entity has paid a proportion of the amount to the supplier, interest is not accrued on the amount already paid.

 Are interest payments reportable on AusTender?

 Penalty interest payments are not procurements and are not to be reported on AusTender.